xcart/xc5-manual/en/modules/ebay_integration/importing_products_from_ebay.md

      * ebayItemId.
      Any other product properties that are not present in the details of the item on eBay (and, thus, may not be replaced with the information from eBay) will remain unaffected in X-Cart.

-   * If the option **Import only new items** = _On_, the product in the X-Cart store will remain unchanged as only new items will be imported.